-EB-2021-0169/EB-2023-0319 - Hydro One Networks Inc. ("Hydro One") Notification of Intention to Use the Regulatory Account for Three New Affiliate Transmission Line Projects
+EB-2021-0169/EB-2024-0361 - Hydro One Networks Inc. ("Hydro One") Notification of Intention to Use the Regulatory Account for New Affiliate Transmission Line Project - Wawa TS to Porcupine TS

 Background

 On October 7, 2021, the Ontario Energy Board ("OEB") approved Hydro One Networks Inc.'s ("Hydro One") Application for an Accounting Order1 establishing the Affiliate Transmission Project Regulatory Account ("ATP Account", or "Account").